myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 **Code:**

-Python notebook `xxxx.ipynb` used to analyze the interaction data.
+Python notebook `xxxx.ipynb` used to analyze this interaction data.

 ## Folder Part III_Definitions